canopas/flutter-developer-roadmap-2023/README.md

 ### Practical 2
 #### Static UI
-* Create a Flutter application and Design Static UI(https://dribbble.com/shots/21236904-Fitness-App-Design)
+* Create a Flutter application and Design [Static UI](https://dribbble.com/shots/21236904-Fitness-App-Design)
+* App should responsive for different resolutions.
 * Use Flutter's Materials design 3 to enhance your design process.